 - Place objects like boards or large stones in damp areas of your garden to attract pillbugs.
 During the day, flip these objects over and transfer the pillbugs into a container of soapy water.

-- Rolled up newspapers placed around the garden also make excellent traps.
-Simply shake out the pillbugs into soapy water. - Use halved melons or grapefruits, or hollowed-out raw potato halves as bait.
+- Use halved melons or grapefruits, or hollowed-out raw potato halves as bait.
 Place these with the cut side down on the ground to trap pillbugs.